5. Am I likely to develop vitamin D deficiency in winter -- and why is vitamin D essential for calcium absorption?

 Vitamin D plays a vital role in getting calcium into the bloodstream from the intestines and the kidneys.
 Without enough vitamin D, a lot of the calcium you take in from food or supplements could pass out of the body as waste.
 If you don’t get outdoors much or get vitamin D from fortified foods, ask your health care provider about taking vitamin D supplements.

 6. Can genetics predispose me to low bone density and osteoporosis?

 Your genes can play a big role in your risk of developing osteoporosis.
 For instance, studies show that if your parents had a history of bone fractures, you're more likely to have weaker bones and a higher risk of fractures yourself.

 Your risk of getting osteoporosis is also higher if other family members, like aunts or siblings, had it too.
-A genetic risk for osteoporosis can be inherited from either your mother or father's side.
+A genetic risk for osteoporosis can be inherited from either your mother or father.

-If osteoporosis does run in your family, talk to your doctor.
+If osteoporosis does run in your family, talk to your health care provider.
 You may need to take extra steps to prevent it.

 7. Why would I have low bone density if I haven't gone through menopause?